resistance-protocol/litepaper/README.md

 # Deferred Bond Discounts

-The Resistance Protocol is designed to sell reserve bonds at a simple static discount, e.g. 5%, as long as the current RSX price is above PF and below PC.
+The Resistance Protocol is designed to sell reserve bonds at a demand based discount as long as the discounted RSX price is above PF and below PC.
 That means no bonds are sold below PF nor above PC, because at these levels the Resistance Protocol enables "floor and ceiling peg arbitrage".
-The vesting term for Resistance Protocol bonds may be about 7 days, during which RSX vests linearly.
-The limiting factor for a healthy supply and demand dynamic will be the bond capacity at a given RSX price.
-While the same discount applies regardless the RSX price, the Resistance Protocol sells bonds at a determined volume per time unit.
-For instance 1k bond volume per minute would result in 1.44M available bond volume per day.
-Should available bond volume be bought up, then no more bonds can sell until the next time window opens up new capacity.
+The vesting term for Resistance Protocol bonds may be about 7 days, during which the discounted RSX vests linearly.
+Bond volume will be determined on a time unit basis.
+For instance the maximum bond volume right below PC might be 1k per minute, which would result in 1.44M available bond volume per day.
+Should available bond volume be bought up, then no more bonds can sell until the next time window opens up new bond volume.
 The described design has the following benefits.

-- The static discount makes Resistance Protocol bonds easy to understand and easy to use for stakeholders.
 - The volume per time unit dynamic makes Resistance Protocol bonds easy to manage and automates governance.
 - The simple design of Resistance Protocol bonds enables changes in bond volume to have immediate effects.
+- The dynamic bond volume scaling along bond discounts restricts the secondary market in a deterministic way.

 Below a simulation of DBD.
 The economical model assumes a PF of 1 and a PC of 5.
+The economical model assumes a static discount of 10% for educational purposes within this paper.
 The solid green line shows the effective discount in relation to the solid blue line representing the RSX price.
-While the bond discount remains static the absolute discount in DAI terms reduces linearly along the RSX price up to boundaries of PF and PC.
 The economical model shows that discounts never yield below PF nor above PC.
 Further we can see how volume per time unit scales linearly along the RSX price curve on the x-axis.
 Bond volume reduces to 0% per time unit towards PF and increases to 100% per time unit towards PC, all the while respecting boundaries of PF and PC each.

 ![Bond Discounts / Bond Volume](./img/bond_discounts_bond_volume.png)